theislab/mouse_cross-condition_pancreatic_islet_atlas/reproducibility/README.md

   - 23.2: Joint embedding of the atlas and the external mouse dataset with cell state transfer (data_exploration/atlas/beta/23-2*)

 Prepare data for submission
+- 24: Prepare tables:
-- 24: Prepare certain tables for paper and supplements that require combining and editing of multiple previously generated tables.
-Some tables were prepared manualy or directly in other files and are thus not edited here. (prepare_submit/24*)
+  - 24.1: Prepare certain tables for paper and supplements that require combining and editing of multiple previously generated tables.
+Some tables were prepared manualy or directly in other files and are thus not edited here. (prepare_submit/24-1*)
+  - 24.2: Cell type and subtype counts accross samples (prepare_submit/24-2*)
 - 25: Anndata objects
   - 25.1: Atlas adata for cellxgene (prepare_submit/25-1*)
   - 25.2: Atlas adata for GEO (prepare_submit/25-2*)